2018 CONCACAF Champions League final: Summary

 The second leg was hosted in Guadalajara at Estadio Akron on 25 April.
 Toronto fielded some midfielders and wingbacks in defensive roles due to injuries, including captain Michael Bradley and right back Gregory van der Wiel; midfielder Víctor Vázquez returned from injury to start the match.
 Chivas extended their aggregate lead to 3–1 on a goal scored by Orbelín Pineda in the 19th minute.
 Toronto responded with two goals in the 25th and 44th minutes by Jozy Altidore and Sebastian Giovinco, bringing the series level on aggregate.
-The 2–1 lead for Toronto held through to the end of the second half, despite chances from both teams, including a missed shot by Toronto's Marky Delgado.
+The 2–1 lead for Toronto held through to the end of the second half, despite chances from both teams, including a missed shot by Toronto's Mark Delgado.
 The final was decided in a penalty shoot-out, which was won 4–2 by Guadalajara after four rounds.
 All four of Chivas's penalty takers scored, while Toronto's Jonathan Osorio and Michael Bradley both missed.